-In this lesson, I will teach how to customize the paths and hide your WordPress website from theme detectors and hackers.
+In this lesson, I will teach how to customize the paths and hide your WordPress website from theme hackers bots.

 Now that you have downloaded the plugin and installed it on your website, you need to make sure you take full advantage of all its features.